jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 = Discussion <sec-discussion>

 In this section, we want to discuss `ShadeWatcher`'s abilities.
-We want to pick up on some aspects the authors @shadewatcher-2022 mentioned and our thoughts.
+We want to pick up on some aspects the authors @shadewatcher-2022 mentioned.
+Further, we want to express our thoughts.
-Note that this discussion will not cover the performance of `ShadeWatcher` because there is no comparison available to make an evaluation.
+Besides, this discussion will not cover `ShadeWatcher`'s performance because of insufficient comparative data.
-For an evaluation, one has to conduct additional work measuring various techniques (e.g. `Unicorn` @unicorn-2020 and `ThreaTrace` @threatrace-2022).
+Accordingly, one has to conduct additional work measuring various techniques (e.g. `Unicorn` @unicorn-2020 and `ThreaTrace` @threatrace-2022).

 We have noticed that the provenance graph is used in multiple processing steps to extract semantic information about system entities.
 The extra processing steps result in additional used computational resources for graph construction, training and inference (`TransR` and GNN).